Pay To Play: Tackling Once-in-a-Lifetime Hunts

 A hunter poses with the desert bighorn sheep he harvested.

 To apply in Utah, you have to purchase a $120 hunting license.
 A cool trick with Utah is that you have to have a valid license to apply, so as long as you apply the following year before your license expires, you can usually stretch one license for two years.
-As far as permits go, it is worth applying for all species you are interested in.
+As far as permits go, it’s worth applying for all species you are interested in.
 Utah has great quality once-in-a-lifetime hunts for moose, Rocky Mountain sheep, desert sheep, bison, and mountain goat, and at $16 per application, you can’t not get in on these draws.
 Non-residents can apply for all once-in-a-lifetime species, but residents can only apply for one of these species each year.
-I bounce back and forth in my once-in-a-lifetime application as I know I’m random no matter what and the likelihood of me ever chasing down a preference tag is non-existent.
+I bounce back and forth in my once-in-a-lifetime application, as I know I’m random no matter what, and the likelihood of me ever chasing down a preference tag is nonexistent.
 However, I highly recommend that non-residents apply for all species.

 Another thing that makes Utah intriguing is the way the state allocates permits.
-If there is only one non-resident permit available for a given hunt, the permit is allocated randomly through all applicants.
+If there is only one non-resident permit available for a given hunt, the permit is allocated randomly among all applicants.
 If there are multiple permits available to non-residents for a given hunt, they’ll split the quota 50/50, with half of the permits going to applicants with the most bonus points and the other half being allocated randomly.

 Weighted Point System

-Unlike deer, elk, and antelope, which are purely preference, Colorado runs a weighted point system for their Rocky Mountain bighorn sheep, mountain goat, and Shiras moose hunts.
-For a total of $10 (after purchasing qualifying licenses), you can be in the draw for moose, sheep, and goat, but you must first apply for three years to accumulate the prerequisite three preference points before you start to gather weighted points.
-Youth have no point fees, but adults will need to purchase an optional point each year, at least for the three years to get you into the weighted draw.
-When applying, you will be assigned a random number and then that number will be divided by your points.
+Youth have no point fees, but adults will need to purchase an optional point each year, at least for the three years, to get into the weighted draw.
+When applying, you will be assigned a random number, and then that number will be divided by your points.
 At the end of the day, the lowest number wins the permit.
 There is a chance that you can draw the first year after you have accumulated your weighted points, so for $10, it’s worth applying for all species that interest you.

 Minimal Up-Front Fees